What does Australian Industrial Energy’s Project involve?

 With the additional capacity now approved, AIE will continue working with Government agencies to complete post-consent requirements, and with customers to firm up supply contracts.
 With firm supply contracts in place, AIE will be able to take its final investment decision (FID) and commence the relatively short and simple 14-16 month construction program for the Terminal.

-Of the various gas import facilities proposed to service the East Coast market, the PKGT is the only Terminal proposal with planning consent.
+Of the various gas import facilities proposed to service the East Coast market, the PKET is the only Terminal proposal with planning consent.

 What was the assessment process for the Project?